Draksuras/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

+To play the game, simply open index.html in the game directory.

-Instructions:
+Game Instructions:

     Try to reach the river without hitting any of the lady bugs.
 Get gems to obtain a higher score!

-    Move with arrow keys and score resets whenever you hit an enemy.
+    Move with the arrow keys; the score resets whenever you hit an enemy.